For media enquiries, please call 07766 700417 or email email@example.com.

-Our spokesperson network includes hundreds of practising counsellors working across a range of modalities, sectors and environments.
+Our spokesperson network includes more than 100 practising counsellors who can comment on a range of different issues.
 We can provide expert comment and insight on:

-- specific mental health issues such as depression, anxiety and body dysmorphia
+- mental health issues such as depression, anxiety and body dysmorphia

-- specific events which might impact on mental health, for example natural disasters, bereavement, violent crime
+- topical events which might impact on mental health, for example natural disasters, bereavement, violent crime

-- the profession - ethics, standards, policy, best practice
+- the profession - ethics, standards, policy, best practice, in person and online therapy

-- issues affecting a particular age demographic such as children and young people or older people
+- issues affecting a particular demographic, such as children and young people, racialised communities or LGBTQ+ people; or certain settings, such as the workplace or schools

 Counselling on screen